simondoesstuff/ChandaChall/README.md

 After the analysis is complete, the results are applied to the graph all at once in-sync.

+Of course, speed will vary with hardware.
+But the parallelization with allow it to scale better with more CPUs.

 ### Extra tricks

 Nodes are a series of binary attributes.
 I represent all nodes as a number with each bit corresponding to an attribute.
-This allows me to determine $a \subset b$ in 2 cycles.
+This allows me to determine $a \subset b$ in about 2 cycles.
 The bitwise conversion is done on the dataset during import and export.

+---

+Simon Walker
+2/20/2022